Contraction Theory for Nonlinear Stability Analysis and Learning-based Control: A Tutorial Overview: Learning-based Robust Control and Estimation

 where $x = [x_1,x_2,x_3]^{\top}$, $\sigma = 10$, $\beta = 8/3$, and $\rho = 28$.
-It can be seen that the steady-state estimation errors of the NCM and CV-STEM are below the optimal steady-state upper bound of Theorem~\ref{Thm:CV-STEM-estimation} (dotted line in the left-hand side of Fig.~\ref{fig:NCMexample}) while the EKF has a larger error compared to the other two.
-In this example, training data is sampled along $100$ trajectories with uniformly distributed initial conditions ($-10 \leq x_i \leq 10,~i = 1,2,3$) using Theorem~\ref{Thm:CV-STEM-estimation}, and then modeled by a DNN as in Definition~\ref{Def:NCM}.
-Additional implementation and network training details can be found in~\cite{ncm}. \end{example} \begin{example} Consider a robust feedback control problem of the planar spacecraft perturbed by deterministic disturbances, the unperturbed dynamics of which is given as follows~\cite{SCsimulator}:
+It can be seen that the steady-state estimation errors of the NCM and CV-STEM are below the optimal steady-state upper bound of Theorem~\ref{THM:Thm:CV-STEM-estimation} (dotted line in the left-hand side of Fig.~\ref{fig:NCMexample}) while the EKF has a larger error compared to the other two.
+In this example, training data is sampled along $100$ trajectories with uniformly distributed initial conditions ($-10 \leq x_i \leq 10,~i = 1,2,3$) using Theorem~\ref{THM:Thm:CV-STEM-estimation}, and then modeled by a DNN as in Definition~\ref{DEF:Def:NCM}.
+Additional implementation and network training details can be found in~\cite{ncm}. \end{example} \begin{example}{Planar Spacecraft Simulators}{ex:sc_robust_control} Consider a robust feedback control problem of the planar spacecraft perturbed by deterministic disturbances, the unperturbed dynamics of which is given as follows~\cite{SCsimulator}:

 where $x = [p_x,p_y,\phi,\dot{p}_x,\dot{p}_y,\dot{\phi}]^T$ with $p_x$, $p_y$, and $\phi$ being the horizontal coordinate, vertical coordinate, and yaw angle of the spacecraft, respectively, with the other variables defined as $m = \text{mass of spacecraft}$, $I = \text{yaw moment of inertia}$, $u = \text{thruster force vector}$, $\ell=\text{half-depth of spacecraft}$, and $b=\text{half-width of spacecraft}$ (see Fig.~8 of~\cite{SCsimulator} for details).